Ahmed-Ali/Cucumberish/README.md

 * Can be used with continues integration servers, or cloud services; just like XC unit tests!
 * When any test fail, Xcode Test Navigator will point to your .feature file on the line that failed.
 * Your test reports will appear in your Reports Navigator just like any XC unit tests.
-* No Ruby, "command line-only", or any other non-ios related languages or dependencies needed to install or use Cucumberish at all!
+* No Ruby, "command line-only", or any other non-ios related languages or chaotic dependency chain needed to install or use Cucumberish at all!
 * Few minutes installation!
 * Step implementations are done directly in Objective-C or Swift!
 Which means you can breakpoint and debug your steps implementations easily.
 * Can be used with Unit Test as well as UI Test targets!